 Sharewell’s dashboard shows the number of sessions that have taken place and the average duration for these tests.
 If you have fulfilled your goal, you can mark the test as completed.

 Live Sessions is a great way to conduct 1-on-1 interviews online.
 You can see the test user’s live screen throughout the test and communicate either via microphone or the chat window to give instructions or ask further questions.

 In a future blog post, we will share some insight from our partners on how this tool has made their testing simpler and more accessible.
 As we already pointed out, it is a great alternative when researchers don’t possess the resources to meet with testers face-to-face.

 Researchers still need concentrated information on how real-world customers navigate.
-Moderated online tests in a live format are an excellent opportunity to achieve similar results as it is with offline testing.
+Moderated usability testing tool in a live format is an excellent opportunity to achieve similar results as it is with offline testing.